How to Make Foam Dough with Shaving Cream

 • 1 ½ cups shaving cream or more as needed

-• food colouring or liquid watercolour paint as needed
+• food coloring or liquid watercolor paint as needed

 • ½ cup cornstarch